luketaulbee12/budget-vs-actuals/README.md

 5. Identify key trends with conditional formatting and percentage variance calculations.

+****

 Future Improvements

 * Enhancing the dashboard with more interactive elements.

+****

+Credit

+This project was inspired by a tutorial from YouTube: Budget vs Actuals Variance Analysis - https://www.youtube.com/watch?v=9uFKAwIa3V0